 Brain Pickings in their own words "is a human-powered discovery engine for interestingness, culling and curating cross-disciplinary curiosity-quenchers, and separating the signal from the noise to bring you things you didn’t know you were interested in until you are."
 The site is the brainchild of Maria Popova and will provide you with an eclectic and always stimulating repertoire of intellectual nourishment.
 Visit frequently and let yourself be surprised.

 Brain Snacks by Dr. Karl Albrecht is "a collection of peculiar ideas, curious questions, oddball observations, pithy quotations, factoids, lame jokes, quirky definitions, mysteries, weird news stories, rants, witticisms and nitwitticisms, strange speculations, and other stuff you didn’t know you didn’t know."
 The phenomenal intellectual capacity of this author will excite your mind in ways you may never have experienced before.
-Check out his whole website.
+Check out his whole website and his Karl Albrecht international site.

 The Brainwaves® Center on Cape Cod is co-directed by Allen D. Bragdon and David Gamon, PhD.
 Allen D. Bragdon is the Founding Editor of Games magazine, author and a puzzle columnist.
 Dr. David Gamon is a researcher, author and teacher in the cognitive sciences.
 The Center provides training and targeted mental exercises in six zones of practical intelligence memory and concentration; appropriate emotional response; executive planning; effective social interaction; language and computations skills; creative spatial and constructional functions.
 Their well-designed website shares knowledge in the applied value of research in the cognitive sciences.
 They also publish and sell books and a newsletter.